Video-S/LinearAlgebraExprAndEvalParser/README.md

 A `Variable` stores either a `Vec2` or a `Number` to later read or write to.
 They have a syntax of `var` where 'var' exists out of characters a to z (a—z).
 A value can be assigned using operator `=`.

-A `Group` is used to group operators, and has syntax `( expr )` where 'expr' is any arithmetic expression using `Number` and `Vec2`.
+A `Group` is used to group operations, and has syntax `( expr )` where 'expr' is any arithmetic expression using `Number` and `Vec2`.
 Can be used to manipulate precedence.

 ## Example usage:
 ``` csharp